Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 as \(N\to\infty\).
-Those expressions fit the analogy in \hyperref[x:principle:prin_Zandzeta]{Principle~{\xreffont\ref{x:principle:prin_Zandzeta}}} and are identical under \(N \leftrightarrow \log T\).
-Both expressions can be made more precise; they have different lower order terms.
-(See~\hyperlink{x:biblio:CS}{[{\xreffont 26}]}, Section~4.)
+Those expressions fit the analogy in \hyperref[prin_Zandzeta]{Principle~{\xreffont\ref{prin_Zandzeta}}} and are identical under \(N \leftrightarrow \log T\).
+Both expressions can be made more precise; they have different lower order terms, with the primes playing an important role for the \(\zeta\)-function.
+(See~\hyperlink{CS}{[{\xreffont 38}]}, Section~4.)

-In \hyperref[x:section:waves]{Section~{\xreffont\ref{x:section:waves}}} we described the result of Bombieri and Hejhal~\hyperlink{x:biblio:BomHej}{[{\xreffont 15}]} that if a set of Z-functions satisfy RH, then a linear combination has 100\% of its zeros on the critical line.
-The same holds for characteristic polynomials~\hyperlink{x:biblio:BCNN}{[{\xreffont 5}]}: if \(a_1,\dots,a_n\) are nonzero real numbers and \(A_1,\dots,A_n\) are chosen independently and Haar-random from \(U(N)\), then the expected number of zeros of \(\sum a_n \mathcal Z_{A_n}\) on the unit circle is \(N-o(N)\). \end{paragraphs} \begin{paragraphs}{Case 2.
-Agreement to leading order, after inserting an arithmetic factor.}{g:paragraphs:idp95908944} This situation appears in the moments of L-functions, as illustrated in \hyperref[x:mrow:leadingtwokthmoment]{({\xreffont\ref{x:mrow:leadingtwokthmoment}})} and \hyperref[x:men:CUE2k]{({\xreffont\ref{x:men:CUE2k}})} \end{paragraphs} \begin{paragraphs}{Case 3.
-Failure of the analogy.}{g:paragraphs:idp95932032} For L-functions, RH implies the Lindelöf Hypothesis (LH), see \hyperref[x:conjecture:conjLH]{Conjecture~{\xreffont\ref{x:conjecture:conjLH}}}.
+In \hyperref[waves]{Section~{\xreffont\ref{waves}}} we described the result of Bombieri and Hejhal~\hyperlink{BomHej}{[{\xreffont 24}]} that if a set of Z-functions satisfy RH, then a linear combination has 100\% of its zeros on the critical line.
+The same holds for characteristic polynomials~\hyperlink{BCNN}{[{\xreffont 11}]}: if \(a_1,\dots,a_n\) are nonzero real numbers and \(A_1,\dots,A_n\) are chosen independently and Haar-random from \(U(N)\), then the expected number of zeros of \(\sum a_n \mathcal Z_{A_n}\) on the unit circle is \(N-o(N)\). \end{paragraphs} \begin{paragraphs}{Case 2.
+Agreement to leading order, after inserting an arithmetic factor.}{recipeera-4} This situation appears in the moments of \(L\)-functions, as illustrated in \hyperref[leadingtwokthmoment]{({\xreffont\ref{leadingtwokthmoment}})} and \hyperref[CUE2k]{({\xreffont\ref{CUE2k}})} \end{paragraphs} \begin{paragraphs}{Case 3.
+Failure of the analogy.}{recipeera-5} For \(L\)-functions, RH implies the Lindelöf Hypothesis (LH), see \hyperref[conjLH]{Conjecture~{\xreffont\ref{conjLH}}}.
 But for unitary polynomials the analogue of RH is true but the analogue of LH can fail.
 For example, the unitary polynomial \((z+1)^N\) achieves the value \(2^N\) on the unit circle, which is not \(\ll e^{\varepsilon N}\) for all \(\varepsilon > 0\).